SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ## Modifying the Workflow

-At this point, one would normally want to edit the workflow by modifying the HelloWorldWorkflow.java file as is appropriate for the workflow.
+At this point, one would normally want to edit the workflow by modifying the MyHelloWorldWorkflow.java file as is appropriate for the workflow.
 In the example below I just added an extra job that does a simple shell operation (dateJob).
 I also moved the addFile method appropriately since dateJob is now the final job that manipulates the dir1/output file.